Destinations Greece The Cyclades Paros

 Boat from Naoussa or 10-min drive

-Boat shuttle from Naoussa harbour (every 20 min) or drive over.
+Boat from Naoussa harbour (runs through the day) or drive over.
 Swim, climb the rock formations, stay until noon.
 Pair with Monastiri (next cove north) if you want a second swim before lunch.

 €7 boat each way